Agjava/Agjava/README.md

 ## 🏆 Achievements

-**🥇 Herbert Wertheim College of Engineering Achievement Award** *Top 5% at UF | $4,500 Merit Scholarship for Excellence*
+**🥇 Herbert Wertheim College of Engineering Achievement Award** *University of Florida*
+> Top 5% academic performance recognition with $4,500 Merit Scholarship for Excellence in Computer Science program

 **🎓 TIET Merit-Cum-Means Scholarship**
-*Academic scholarship recipient at Thapar Institute of Engineering and Technology*
+*Thapar Institute of Engineering and Technology*
+> Academic scholarship recipient for outstanding performance in Electronics and Communication Engineering program